Supporting the Design of Intervention Opportunities for Suicide Prevention with Language Model Assistants

 1 2

-The National Violent Death Reporting System (NVDRS) collects informa- tion including free text narratives (e.g., circumstances surrounding a sui- cide) about violent deaths (e.g., suicides) in the United States.
-In a demand- ing public health data pipeline, annotators manually extract structured information from NVDRS narratives following extensive guidelines devel- oped painstakingly by experts, all of which is aimed to inform prevention.
-To facilitate data-driven insights from this pipeline and support the devel- opment of novel suicide interventions, we investigate the effectiveness of language models (LMs) as efficient assistants to (a) data annotators and (b) experts.
-For data annotators, we find that LM assistants are able to predict the existing annotations about 85% of the time across 50 NVDRS variables.
-Furthermore, in a subset of cases where an LM disagrees with the annotation, further expert review finds that LM assistants can surface annotation discrepancies between free text narratives and structured data 38% of the time.
-For experts, we introduce an algorithm that efficiently refines guidelines for new variables by allowing experts to focus only on providing feedback for incorrect LM predictions.
-We apply our algorithm to a real-world case study for a new variable that characterizes victim interac- tions with lawyers and demonstrate that it achieves comparable annotation quality with a laborious manual approach.
+The National Violent Death Reporting System (NVDRS) documents information about suicides in the United States, including free text narratives (e.g., circumstances surrounding a suicide).
+In a demanding public health data pipeline, annotators manually extract structured information from death investigation records following extensive guidelines developed painstakingly by experts.
+In this work, we facilitate data-driven insights from the NVDRS data to support the development of novel suicide interventions by investigating the value of language models (LMs) as efficient assistants to these (a) data annotators and (b) experts.
+We find that LM predictions match existing data annotations about 85\% of the time across 50 NVDRS variables.
+In the cases where the LM disagrees with existing annotations, expert review reveals that LM assistants can surface annotation discrepancies 38\% of the time.
+Finally, we introduce a human-in-the-loop algorithm to assist experts in efficiently building and refining guidelines for annotating new variables by allowing them to focus only on providing feedback for incorrect LM predictions.
+We apply our algorithm to a real-world case study for a new variable that characterizes victim interactions with lawyers and demonstrate that it achieves comparable annotation quality with a laborious manual approach.
 Our findings provide evidence that LMs can serve as effective assistants to public health researchers who handle sensitive data in high-stakes scenarios.

 pitch